-The front of the house was for Uno and the boys to crash, the middle room was for us girls and the backyard was common.
-We all gathered up for dinner in the girl's room and after scrumptious dinner decided to play the country game.
+The front of the house was for Uno and the boys to crash, the middle room was for us girls, and the backyard was shared.
+We all gathered up for dinner in the girl's room and decided to play the country game after a delicious dinner.
 Bhavin had it coming and did it rain on him that evening.
-We will definitely visit him on Valentines and New Years with gajar ka halwa.
-Ha Ha Ha Ha.. by now I found another friend Turna.
-When four girls are armed boy do stay away. 🙂 The room was converted back into a dorm and we snuggled in despite the electricity fluctuating due to the rain gods.
+We will visit him on Valentine's and New Year with Gajar ka halwa.
+Ha Ha, Ha Ha.. by now I found another friend Turna.
+When four girls are armed, boys do stay away. 🙂 The room was converted back into a dorm, and we snuggled in despite the electricity fluctuating due to the rain gods.
 Guess who was next to me apart from Siri - Hitler.
-I warned her of my nocturnal kicks hugged my pillow It was again an early morning with some of us wanting to sleep in and those who wanted to see the next batch hatch.
-I stayed in caught up on sleep and after breakfast of Upma and Sheera we packed up to leave.
-The bus got on to the local ferry that also was a barge and our appetites were already whetted for the famous Vada Pavs whose reputation preceded even before we got there that was available on the ferry.
+I warned her of my nocturnal kicks hugged my pillow.
+It was again an early morning with some of us wanting to sleep in and those who wanted to see the next batch hatch.
+I stayed in caught up on sleep, and after breakfast of Upma and Sheera, we packed up to leave.
+The Bus got on to the local ferry that also was a barge, and our appetites were already whetted for the famous Vada Pavs.
+Their reputation preceded even before we got there that was available on the ferry.
 We did absolute justice to those Vada Pavs, hot tea, and finger corns.
-We gave him a steady stream of business and by the time we made it to land his pockets were heavier and our tummies fuller.
+We gave him a steady stream of business, and by the time we made it to land, his pockets were heavier and our tummies fuller.